How Do I Compare Medicare Plans?

 - Provider choice.

-- Benefits, such as prescription drugs, vision, dental and hearing coverage.
+- Benefits, such as inpatient, outpatient, labs, prescription drugs, vision, dental and hearing coverage.

 - The insurance company’s rating.